Welcome to the Toronto Birth Centre Website!

 As experts in normal birth, midwives in Ontario have traditionally provided care during labour and birth in a client’s home or in hospital.
 Now there’s a third option available to midwifery clients who live in Ottawa or Toronto: Birth centres.

-On December 18th, 2012, the Ministry of Health and Long Term Care (MOHLTC) announced that the Toronto Birth Centre (TBC), in partnership with Seventh Generation Midwives Toronto and Women’s College Hospital, would be one of two pilot demonstration birth centres in Ontario.
 The TBC is a not-for-profit corporation licensed under the Independent Health Facilities Act.
-TBC is be a ground breaking new centre using an Indigenous framework, aiming to create a welcoming and culturally safe space for families of all nations to give birth.
+The TBC using an Indigenous framework, aims to create a welcoming and culturally safer space for families of all nations to give birth.

 Birth centres provide a comfortable, home-like setting.
 Birth centres are midwife-led and have been planned and designed in collaboration with midwives.

 To be a space where pregnant people, families and communities can access safe and culturally respectful birthing care.

 The purpose of the Toronto Birth Centre Inc. is to achieve optimal health and wellness for the whole community through culturally integrated care, education and research, and through supporting the practice of Aboriginal midwifery in its fullest scope both culturally and professionally.